 A spectacularly beautiful country with tons to offer, Vietnam is a great place to visit if you want your money to go far.
 Accommodation is cheap while still being clean and comfortable, the local food is some of the best in the world and is available for next to nothing, and getting around by bus will save plenty of money.

 The northern city of Hanoi is as crazy and bustling as Southeast Asian cities get, and while your senses may get a stern test, the energy, the sights, the smells, and the sounds of Hanoi will stick with you forever.
 Halong Bay tours can be really cheap, really pricey, and anywhere in between, so shop around and do some research.
-There are a lot of scams out there, so going with a reputable company like Ocean Tours is a good idea, even if it costs a bit more.
+There are a lot of scams out there, so going with a reputable company (we used Ocean Tours for ours and had an excellent time) is a good idea, even if it costs a bit more.

 Saigon (Ho Chi Minh City)-Mekong Delta

 Travelers can easily take a 7-10 day trip to Saigon and the nearby Mekong Delta for under $500.
-A 6-7 day stay in the capital city can be done for about $35-40/day with relative ease, and if you decided to spend $50/day, you’d be traveling pretty well.
+A 6-7 day stay in the capital city can be done for about $35-40/day with relative ease, and if you decided to spend $50/day, you’d be traveling pretty well (on the flip side, getting by on $15-20 is also doable).
 A 5-hour bus trip to Can Tho, the largest city in the Mekong, only costs about $5, and hiring a long tail boat to guide you around the floating markets can be as little as $15 for an entire day.
-If thinking about a homestay, look into smaller Mekong cities like Vin Long, where an authentic stay with a family will only set you back about $25/night, meals included.
+If thinking about a homestay, look into smaller Mekong cities like Vin Long, where a stay with a family will only set you back about $25/night, meals included.
 There are tons of options for visiting this area of Vietnam, and most can be done for rock bottom prices.

 Laos has been gaining steam the past decade as a backpacker hotspot, but the costs have yet to catch up with the popularity.
 It probably won’t be long, but as of now, $500 will get you pretty far in Laos, with its gorgeous scenery and laid-back lifestyle.